serlo/serlo.org-legal/en/privacy/current.md

 * browser type/browser version
 * your location (country only)

 The information procured from the cookie about your use of this website is usually transmitted to a server of Hotjar in Ireland and saved there.
-Your IP address, that is transmitted from your browser, is anonymised and not consolidated with any other data of Hotjar.
+Your IP address, that is transmitted from your browser, is pseudonymised and not consolidated with any other data of Hotjar.
 The collected data are saved in a user profile under a pseudonym that is not used, by either Hotjar or us, to identify single users.
-In addition, Hotjar is contractually obliged to  follow the European General Data Protection Regulation with regard to our user data.
+In addition, the processing activities by Hotjar are carried out on the basis of a data processing agreement with us.
+Hotjar is therefor contractually obliged to comply with the European General Data Protection Regulation.

 The analysis carried out by Hotjar includes the saving of cursor- and scroll-movements as well as clicks.
 Hotjar can also record how long your cursor remains stationary in a specific place.
 This allows us to create heat maps which help us identify website areas favoured by users.
 Furthermore, the analysis determines how long you stayed on a site and when you left it.
-It also allows us to determine at which point you stopped your input into a contact form (so called Conversion Funnels).
+It also allows us to determine at which point you stopped your input into a contact form.
 It is also possible to request direct feedback from website visitors via Hotjar.

-You can always deactivate the tracking through Hotjar by following [these instructions](https://www.hotjar.com/legal/compliance/opt-out).
-An opt-out-cookie is then set, that prevents the future capturing of your data, when visiting this site.
+You can always deactivate the tracking through Hotjar by following [these instructions](https://www.hotjar.com/legal/compliance/opt-out) (and thereby prevent the collection of the data relating to your use of the website, including your IP address, compiled by the cookie as well as prevent the processing of that data by Hotjar).
+An opt-out-cookie is then set, which prevents the future capturing of your data, when visiting this site.
+This cookie only applies to this browser and exclusively to the visit of our Website.
+In the case of the deletion of cookies it has to be set again.

 You can find the privacy policy of Hotjar [here](https://www.hotjar.com/privacy).

-The use of Hotjar bases on Art.
+The use of Hotjar is based on on Art.
 6 Sec.
 1 lit. f DSGVO.
-We as the website provider have a legitimate interest in an analysis of the website use, for the optimization of our services.
+Our legitimate interest in the analysis of the use of the website lies in the facilitation of optimising our service.

 #### Google Analytics

 This website uses tools of the web analytics tool Google Analytics.
 Provider is the Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.
 Google Analytics uses so called “Cookies”, text files that are saved on your computer and that allow an analysis of your use of the website.
-The information thus collected includes:
+The information collected includes:

 * IP address
 * device type